AI Transport overview

 prefix = "private-ai-"End-to-end model

-A normal Protocol V2 channel that carries every turn event, message mutation, presence update, and recovery cursor.
+A normal Protocol V2 channel that carries every run event, message mutation, presence update, and recovery cursor.

 The nine primitives